Little St Mary's, Cambridge: History

 In 1741 the church was refitted with wooden panelling, box pews, choir gallery, and the present pulpit.
 From 1856–7 Sir George Gilbert Scott restored the church and removed the 18th-century panelling.
 Further restoration work was carried out in 1876 and 1891, but by 1880 the church was much as it is now.
 The south, or Lady, Chapel was added in 1931 and designed by Thomas Henry Lyon, the architect of Sidney Sussex College Chapel.
 The Parish Centre at the west end of the church was built in 1892 and enlarged in 1990 and again in 2011.

 The Reverend Godfrey Washington (the great-uncle of US President George Washington), who died on 28 September 1729, is buried in Little St Mary's.
 His memorial is on the north wall close to the main door.

+The Dutch organist, violinist, and composer Pieter Hellendaal (1721–1799), who was organist for Pembroke College, Peterhouse and Little St Mary's, is buried in the churchyard.

 Little St Mary's has been a Grade II* listed building since 1950.